Koromix/rygel/web/koffi.dev/functions.md

 const lib = koffi.load('/path/to/shared/library'); // File extension depends on platforms: .so, .dll, .dylib, etc.
 ````

-This library will be automatically unloaded once all references to it (including all the functions that use it, as described below).
+This library will be automatically unloaded once all references to it are gone (including all the functions that use it, as described below).

 Starting with *Koffi 2.3.20*, you can explicitly unload a library by calling `lib.unload()`.
 Any attempt to find or call a function from this library after unloading it will crash.